cpeavy2/botvac_node/README.md

 Note: Save to directory on your workstation.
 That is use your own ROS2 workspace.

-## After creating the map and saving it kill the slam toolbox terminal and launch the below launch flle to load in the map you saved.
+## After creating the map and saving it kill the slam toolbox terminal and launch the below launch file to load in the map you saved.

 ## To load in map and navigate: